CFA FAQs

 What happens to the application once it is submitted?

-Once the CFA is submitted by the applicant, if applicable, it is reviewed and scored by the appropriate Regional Council in relation to how it will assist in implementing the strategic plan.
-The agencies that administer the program will review the application and assign a technical score to the CFA.
+Once the CFA is submitted by the applicant, it is reviewed and ranked by the appropriate Regional Council(s) in relation to how it will assist in implementing the strategic plan.
+The agencies that administer the program will exercise due diligence to determine relevant legal issues and potential disqualifying concerns, and assign a technical score to the CFA.

 Can applicants reapply for funding of projects that were not successful applications in previous rounds?